Highlights

 - Meals: Breakfast, lunch

-Today is possibly the easiest riding day of the tour.
-For the most part of the day we will be riding on the plateau, where the terrain is characterised by gentle undulations on open landscapes and where the granite is dominant, and oak forests complement the scene.
+Today’s ride is the gentlest of the tour as we continue to explore the plateau, where the terrain is characterised by gentle undulations on open landscapes and where granite is dominant and oak forests complement the scenery.

-We start on a fast flat road which soon sees us descending to the village of Castelo Bom.
-From here we take a secondary road heading south, passing small villages from where we can see Freineda, once the residence of Lord Wellington during his campaign, helping to defeat Napoleon’s troops in the beginning of the 19th century.
+Beginning on a flat road, it isn’t long before we find ourselves descending towards the village of Castelo Bom from where quiet, secondary roads deliver us to the village of Freineda, once the residence of Lord Wellington during his campaign, helping to defeat Napoleon’s troops in the beginning of the 19th century.

 - Meals: Breakfast, lunch